Starter

 Baker’s Percentage: Example:

 Hello and welcome to the world of cultivating wild yeast!!
-First things first: weigh your sample starter, and determine the quantity of your first starter recipe using the percentage ratio above.
-Mix together all ingredients- we find it easiest to mix the water and starter together first, then flour and salt until all ingredients are hydrated (i.e no dry flour patchies).
+First things first: gather and weigh your ingredients.
+You can use any flour, but we would strongly recommend either a 1:1 mix of freshly milled whole wheat to all purpose flour, or, if you can find it, a high extraction wheat flour.
+Tap water is perfectly fine to use as long as you are starting with a bit of happy, already thriving sourdough starter as your base.
+Your water should be slightly warm (around body temperature), not hot or cold.
+Mix together all ingredients- we find it easiest to thoroughly mix the water and starter together first, then combine with flour, until all ingredients are hydrated (i.e no dry flour patches).
 VOILA!
 You’ve just fed and cultivated your “Mom”, an industry term for a sourdough starter.
-Let Mom ferment in a warm (ideally 78*F, but any warm spot in your home will do) place for 8-12 hours.
-Have no fear if your starter doesn’t double or triple in size, this is a ratio for a “stiff” starter, which will not rise as much because of the low hydration.
-After 8-12 hours your starter will look puffy, feel gassy and lighter to the touch but will still be a stiff boi.
+Let Mom ferment in a warm (ideally 78-82*F, but any warm spot in your home will do) place for 12-24 hours.
+Have no fear if your starter doesn’t triple in size, this is a ratio for a “stiff” starter, which will not rise as much because of the low hydration.
+After 10-12 hours your starter will look puffy, feel gassy and lighter to the touch but will still be a stiff boi.

 IT’S BREAD TIME BABY!